Universal phenomenology at critical exceptional points of nonequilibrium $O(N)$ models: Warmup: Non-equilibrium O(N) models in (0+1) dimensions

 \subsection{Relation to the van der Pol oscillator}

-In the remainder of this work, we consider the case $N\geq2$, as for $N=1$ the transition in a limit cycle phase does not occur through a \ac{CEP}.
-As already alluded above, for $N=1$ the mean-field model reduces to the paradigmatic van der Pol oscillator, with $u$ and $u'$ taking the same form then.
+In the remainder of this work, we consider the case $N\geq2$, as for $N=1$ the transition in a limit-cycle phase does not occur through a \ac{CEP}.
+For $N=1$ the mean-field model reduces to the paradigmatic van der Pol oscillator, with $u$ and $u'$ taking the same form then.
 The van der Pol oscillator is well known to support stable oscillations of the amplitude $\phi$ for $N=1$ in the parameter region where the mean-field phase diagram supports a rotating phase for $N>2$.
 In fact the $N\geq2$ model can also support van der Pol oscillations of the amplitude, rather than the above described angular rotations in this region.
 However, this phase is destabilized by large enough values of $u'$.
 A more detailed discussion of this phase and its stability can be found in App.~\ref{app:vdp}.
-We concentrate on the parameter regime where the stable limit cycle is due to rotation of the angular (or phase) variables, to assess the phase transition passing through a \ac{CEP}.
+We concentrate on the parameter regime where the stable limit cycle is due to rotation of the angular (or phase) variables, to assess the phase transition passing through a \ac{CEP}.\\ In turn, this model also provides the setting to study universal behavior at the phase transition of a generalization of the van der Pol oscillator to spatially extended fields subject to stochastic noise.